lsRyan/vullab/readme.md

 The `raw_dataset_50` consists of fifty smart contracts, carefully curated from the raw dataset which utilized for obtaining `baked_dataset_complete_experiment`.
 Its main aim is to enable the user to observe all supported vulnerabilities for insertion, that is, they enable the insertion of at least one example of each of the 20 supported bugs.
 In contrast, `raw_dataset_5` is a subset containing only five entries, enabling a rapid "smoke test" to verify VulLab's core functionalities.

 **Disclaimer**: It is important to note that large language models (LLMs) inherently exhibit probabilistic behavior, which may lead to variability in GPT-based results across different executions.
 Vullab’s GPT-based detection mechanism employs a manually crafted system prompt that explicitly outlines detection procedures and output instructions.
 No additional optimization steps were implemented to enhance consistency between model calls.

+### Before running the experiments

+- **If you are using the provided VM**, note that you will find VulLab's installation in `home/Documents`.
+Hence, you should follow the steps presented in the test and experiments below in that location.
+The `vullab` directory in the Desktop contain the **results obtained in the demo**.
+Importantly, if you get any error related to disk space (which should not happen) you can safely delete the Desktop directory.

+- If you intend to use the GPT-analyzer, you should add your OpenAI API key in the .zrsh file present in `\home`.
+You can also only execute `SmartBugs2` you can omit `-g  <model>` from the commands.

+- We strongly recommend watch the [demo](#demo-in-portuguese) before executing, as it presents a step-by-step execution of the [reduced experiment](#reduced-experiment).

 ### Smoke test (Minimum test)